alphaQ1611/MonkCommerce/README.md

 Limitations
 	•	The system currently does not handle expired coupons.
 Adding expiration dates for coupons could enhance usability.
-	•	The last API endpoint (POST /apply-coupon/{id}) is not yet implemented, although the discount calculation function is complete.

 Implemented Cases